 - The battery is a lithium ion cell and can be used without a full charge, and can also be charged without fully discharging, without impacting the battery life.
 There is no need to perform any charge/discharge conditioning on this type of battery. - Keep the base connected to power when the host is not in use. - Replace a defective battery immediately since it could damage the scanner. - Although your battery can be recharged many times, it will eventually be depleted.
 Replace it after the battery is unable to hold an adequate charge. - If you are not sure if the battery or charger is working properly, send it to Honeywell International Inc. or an authorized service center for inspection.
-Refer to Customer Support on page xvii for additional information.
+Refer to Customer Support on page xv for additional information.

-Caution: Use only Honeywell Li-ion battery packs, model number BAT-SCN01, rated 3.7 Vdc, 7.4Whr in this device.
+Caution: Use only Honeywell Li-ion battery packs, model number BAT-SCN05 (or legacy Granit BAT-SCN01/BAT-SCN01A), rated 3.7 Vdc, 7.4Whr in this device.
 Use of any non-Honeywell battery may result in damage not covered by the warranty.